Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-05-deliverance.md

 "What about it?"

 "It's not aggressive enough."
-Tremblay said. when Sung raised an eyebrow and gestured a need for more information, he stood up and put down his coffee.
+Tremblay said.
+When Sung raised an eyebrow and gestured a need for more information, he stood up and put down his coffee.

 "Okay, so when a soldier enters a hostile area full of known threats, they move like *this..."*